 Dr Edmund Thomas, MA (Oxon), DPhil (Oxon), PGCE (KCL), MSc Econ (Aberystwyth)

 Edmund Thomas is Lecturer in Ancient Visual and Material Culture and Director of the Durham Centre for Classical Reception.
-His main research interest is Roman architecture and its relation to Roman society and culture and the reception of ancient architectural traditions in the Middle Ages and the Renaissance and Baroque periods.
+His main research interests are Roman architecture and its relation to Roman society and culture and the reception of ancient architectural traditions in the Middle Ages and the Renaissance and Baroque periods.
 His book Monumentality and the Roman Empire: Architecture in the Antonine Age (Oxford University Press) appeared in 2007.
 He has written articles on the Pantheon and Septizodium in Rome, on Severan architecture and on Roman epigraphy, Roman sarcophagi and architectural aesthetics, and has jointly authored a work on the historical topography of Winchester from the late Iron Age to 1800 for the Historic Towns Atlas series, also to be published by OUP.
 He has spent lengthy periods of research in Rome and has been involved in archaeological excavations at Butrint in Albania.
 He is also a qualified archivist and has a special interest in the description and management of architectural drawings.
 He is presently completing a study of the spirally fluted column in antiquity, sponsored by the British Academy and the Council for British Research in the Levant, and is preparing two books, Words on Buildings: relations between architecture and text since antiquity, and Keystones: dialogues between architecture, philosophy, and politics.
 He is also co-editing a volume of papers on the materiality of inscribed texts in Greek and Roman antiquity with his colleagues Andrej and Ivana Petrovic, arising from a conference at Durham University in September 2012.
 Recent papers include a study of the spiral column from antiquity to the Baroque and "The ancient architecture of southern Italy and the music of the cosmos", exploring the connections between Pythagorean ideas and the architecture of Greek temples and ancient arches in southern Italy.
 He is presently working on the reception of Roman architecture in the Renaissance and the doctrine of the cosmic harmony for an edited volume on cosmic harmony in the Renaissance.

 - Roman Architecture